Right now, the moment you begin reading this trope entry, the story in which this trope takes place is occurring.

 - Although the main story line of How I Met Your Mother takes place in the Present Day, this is actually a Flash Back, as Ted is telling the story to his kids in 2030.
 Some episodes even have flashbacks (FlashForwards?) to events that take place between the two.

-- FlashForward is making a serious effort at this, with the date of the "blackout" being about when it first aired, and the date of the flashforward the expected date of the season finale.
+- FlashForward (2009) attempted this, with the date of the "blackout" being about when it first aired, and the date of the flashforward the expected date of the season finale, but a hiatus screwed up the scheduling.
+And then it was cancelled.

-- Except for a few specific cases, Doctor Who has a sliding 'present' which lines up with the current real date, this is usually when the companion is from.
-Interesting enough partially avoided for the 5th series finale: although for much of the season they were counting down to July 26, 2010, the date of the season finale and destruction of the TARDIS, very little of the actual episode took place in that time period, dealing mostly with its time-spanning aftermath
+- Except for a few specific cases, Doctor Who has a sliding 'present' which lines up with the current real date,; this is usually when the companion is from.
+Interestingly enough, partially avoided for the 5th series finale: Although for much of the season they were counting down to June 26th, 2010, the date of the season finale and destruction of the TARDIS, very little of the actual episode took place in that time period, dealing mostly with its time-spanning aftermath.

 - Time Trax has criminals from the late 22nd century escaping to the present, or 1993, when the series aired.